rdyv/shelf/README.md

 ---

-Shelf is a backup tool that gets out of your way. **One auditable Python file** ([shelf.py](shelf.py)) with zero dependencies backs up your dotfiles, configs, and system state to git-versioned storage.
-Auto-detects macOS/Linux and uses template ([macos.json](macos.json)) for configuration with structured NDJSON logging and Homebrew package backup.
+Shelf is a backup tool that is configurable and extensible.
+It backs up your dotfiles, config files, scripts, random directories etc to a git repository that you can upload to Github private remote.

+**One auditable Python file** ([shelf.py](shelf.py)) contains all the logic for backup and restore.
+It auto-detects OS (macOS/Linux) and uses correct template ([macos.json](macos.json) or [linux.json](linux.json)) for configuration.
+Each backup session creates detailed structured NDJSON logging for auditability.
+The following is an example of sources that are enabled for backup:

+- **Dotfiles**: `.zshrc`, `.gitconfig`, `.ssh/config`, etc.
+- **App Configs**: VSCode, Vim, tmux, git settings
+- **System Prefs**: macOS dock, finder, terminal settings
+- **Package Managers**: Homebrew formulas and casks
+- **Custom Fonts**: Your installed font collection

 ## Quick Start